Nyiko-Ngwenya/Dashboard/README.md

 I scrapped all the results and cleaned the data as i only noticed that its movies and TV series .

-The notebook i used to read and clean the data is IMDB.ipynb
+The notebook i used to read and clean the data is IMDB/IMDB.ipynb